The Web Health

 Complementary Therapies for Back Pain

-If you’ve got back pain, you know it’s no joke.
-While regular medical care is essential, a lot of people are trying out what’s called “complementary therapies”—stuff you can add to your routine or sometimes even try on its own.
+If you have back pain, you know it’s not a joke.
+While regular medical care is essential, a lot of people are trying out what’s called “complementary therapies”stuff you can add to your routine or sometimes even try on its own.
 Let’s break down some of the popular options and see what they’re all about.

 Chiropractic, Osteopathy, Shiatsu, and Acupuncture